jfimbett/LLMsInFinance/README.md

 See each practical session's README for specific setup instructions.

+## Preliminaries

+If you're new to Python or need a refresher on the fundamentals needed for this course, check out the [Preliminaries](src/preliminaries/README.md) section, which includes:

+- A comprehensive [Python Crash Course](src/preliminaries/01-python-crash-course.ipynb) with NumPy and PyTorch
+- Introduction to vectors and tensors for neural networks
+- Basic neural network concepts for understanding LLMs

+This material will help you get up to speed before diving into the main course content.

 ## Day 1 Practical Session

 The Day 1 practical session now includes comprehensive Jupyter notebooks covering: